aliceswood/student-directory/README.md

 7. In the add_student method the cohort value is hard-coded.
 How can you ask for both the name and the cohort?
 What if one of the values is empty?
 Can you supply a default value?
 The input will be given to you as a string?
 How will you convert it to a symbol?
 What if the user makes a typo?
 [Commit 2c1732b](https://github.com/aliceswood/student-directory/commit/2c1732be7aff3a6c5e4b39ca8700a3ce9cc99607)

 8. Once you complete the previous exercise, change the way the users are displayed: print them grouped by cohorts.
 To do this, you'll need to get a list of all existing cohorts (the map() method may be useful but it's not the only option), iterate over it and only print the students from that cohort.
+[Commit 2313e50](https://github.com/aliceswood/student-directory/commit/2313e509bd17ddc9d21522a866e5b5e0f183beb8)

 9. Right now if we have only one student, the user will see a message "Now we have 1 students", whereas it should be "Now we have 1 student".
 How can you fix it so that it uses the singular form when appropriate and plural form otherwise?